droidian/firefox-esr-mobile-config/README.md

 As user, it is possible to override all options set by this project.
 Usually it can be done in the preferences (which are now adaptive, so you can actually use them on your phone).

+If you don't like that the Firefox UI is moved to the bottom, you can undo this change by adding `mcf.addressbarontop` and set it to true in `about:config`.

 If it cannot be changed in preferences, look in `/etc/firefox/policies/policies.json`.
 You can see the active policies while